How-to Store Hookah Shisha Tobacco & Charcoal

 What does that mean?
 Your shisha is most comfortable in an environment where you would be comfortable; room temperature with low humidity.

 Refrigerate after opening?
 Don't, and definitely don't consider the freezer.
-Keep the fridge space for your eggs and ice cream
+Keep the fridge space for your eggs and ice cream.

 There are no benefits to keeping your shisha in the refrigerator unless the only place you have to keep your hookah supplies is in the garage, and if you have to, keep the cool setting to the least cool option.
 As far as the freezer goes, it's just a bad idea.
+The extreme cold will dry out the tobacco and it will also start to affect the oils in the molasses.
+It also won't make your shisha mintier or cooler during the smoke session.